FrankBotHQ/FrankBot/README.md

 # SheetBot
-SheetBot is the ultimate tool for building bots to WhatsApp using only Spreadsheets
+SheetBot is the ultimate tool for building bots to WhatsApp using only Spreadsheet